CRM & sales · 2026 comparison

 Which should you choose?

 Pick Salesforce if you fit its sweet spot: Enterprises (500+ seats) with existing Salesforce data, Apex customizations, and dedicated admin teams.
 Migration is a quarters-long project at scale.
 Pick ZoomInfo if you're closer to Enterprise sales and marketing orgs with dedicated revenue ops, ABM programs, and the budget to extract value from deep intent and technographic data.
 ZoomInfo is the right call when the data itself is the moat.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Salesforce and ZoomInfo to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Salesforce and ZoomInfo to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several crm & sales and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked